 The potential sale of the state land would not directly or cumulatively impact cultural uniqueness or diversity.
 It is unknown what management activities would take place on the land if ownership was transferred.
-The tracts were nominated by the lessee with the intent of purchasing and continuing use as grazing land.

 24. OTHER APPROPRIATE SOCIAL AND ECONOMIC CIRCUMSTANCES: